 NOTE 1—An EHT AP does not use the value 2007 as an AID for any STA associated to it (see 35.15.1 (Basic EHT BSS operation)).

-NOTE 2— The length of the Special User Info field is equal to the length of the other User Info fields present in the same Trigger frame, except when the Trigger frame is an MU-BAR Trigger frame ..(#17438)
+NOTE 2— The length of the Special User Info field is equal to the length of the other User Info fields present in the same Trigger frame, except when the Trigger frame is an MU-BAR Trigger frame (see 9.3.1.22.8 (MU-BAR Trigger frame format)).(#17438)

-NOTE 3—The Special User Info field is not included in the Trigger frame unless the Trigger frame includes one or more EHT variant User Info fields . (#17439)
+NOTE 3—The Special User Info field is not included in the Trigger frame unless the Trigger frame includes one or more EHT variant User Info fields (see 35.5.2.1 (General)). (#17439)

 The Special User Info field, if present, is located immediately after the Common Info field of the Trigger frame and carries information for the U-SIG field of a solicited EHT TB PPDU.